-You feel the end is in sight and will be tempted to stop and ask someone coming down (you can recognise the triumphant (albeit tired) look of those who have made it to the top) how much further you have to go.
-Be warned - the reply will be something like 'another two hours'.
+You feel the end is in sight and will be tempted to stop and ask someone who is on their way down (you can recognise the triumphant (albeit tired) look of those who have made it to the top) how much further you have to go.
+Be warned - the reply will be something like 'another two hours.'
 It is at this point the novice walker will feel like crying, giving up and will have thoughts of home.
-But don't despair - you can do this! (and on the way back down you will be able to smile sympathically at those struggling up and optimistically asking if they are nearly there, and pass on the bad news to them in turn!)
+But don't despair - you can do this! (and on the way back down you will be able to smile sympathetically at those struggling up and optimistically asking if they are nearly there, and pass on the bad news to them in turn!)

-In actual fact there is still 700 metres to go once you start on the zig zags, but perhaps not knowing this at the time is better!
+In fact, there are still 700 metres to go once you start on the zig zags, but perhaps not knowing this at the time is better!

 The scree consists of rocks and pebbles and is fairly loose, so can be slippery.